JasmineElm/dsv/00/glossary.md

 A data cube is a way of representing multidimensional data.
 The Scottish Statistics Agency has a good explanation of data cubes [here](https://statistics.gov.scot/help/data_cubes)

+### DDL

+DDL stands for Data Definition Language.
+It is a subset of SQL (Structured Query Language) that is used to define the structure of a database.
+DDL commands are used to create, modify, and delete database objects such as tables, indexes, and views.
+Common DDL commands include `CREATE TABLE`, `ALTER TABLE`, and `DROP TABLE`.

+### DML

+DML stands for Data Manipulation Language.
+It is a subset of SQL (Structured Query Language) that is used to manipulate data in a database.
+DML commands are used to insert, update, delete, and retrieve data from database tables.
+Common DML commands include `INSERT`, `UPDATE`, `DELETE`, and `SELECT`.

 ## E

 ## F